We are, yes, individuals. But we

 to its consumers to believe or not.

-Second, among the attendees of our workshop there is a Muslim girl named Anam
+Second, among our workshop attendees is a Muslim girl named Anam

 Kazi.
 But one can’t figure out anything ‘Islamic’ in her.
-I only got to know
+I only learned that, sometime, I had finished prayers (sallah/namaz) beside her, and she asked, “Are

-you Mohammedan?”
-I answered in affirmative and added that I am Muslim, correcting her usage of the
+you a Mohammedan?”
+I answered in the affirmative and added that I am Muslim, correcting her usage of the

 misnomer.
 My being called Muhammad by everyone didn’t ring a bell to her that I